 Bringing Together the Evidence on the Side Effects of Antioxidants

 That’s good news for patients and practitioners, as it leaves lots of room for experimentation.
 For instance, if a patient experiences mild gastrointestinal discomfort when they increase their intake of a particular antioxidant (either through nutritional supplementation or dietary changes), they may still be able to reap the health benefits of antioxidant intake by trying a different dosage or a different antioxidant compound that has been shown to play a similar physiological role.
-Further research into the efficacy of these compounds may also shed more light on the reasons some patients experience adverse effects and others do not, and it may even be possible for researchers to develop new delivery methods for nutritional supplements that reduce side effects in the future.
-For now, patients and practitioners can take relative comfort in the knowledge that most antioxidants are generally considered safe and pose a low risk of side effects, especially compared to the pharmaceutical drugs that might otherwise be used to prevent and treat important health concerns.
+Further research into the efficacy of these compounds may also shed more light on the reasons some patients experience adverse effects and others do not.
+For now, patients and practitioners can take comfort in the knowledge that most antioxidants are generally considered safe and pose a low risk of side effects, especially compared to the pharmaceutical drugs that might otherwise be used to prevent and treat important health concerns.
+Patients who want to optimize potential benefits while reducing the possibility of side effects further should consider supplements formulated with advanced delivery methods, such as those produced by Tesseract Medical Research.

 Allen J, Bradley RD.
 2011.
 Effects of glutathione supplementation on systemic oxidative stress biomarkers in human volunteers.
 Journal of Alternative and Complementary Medicine.
 17(9):827-33. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3162377/